Header Ads

 Replace butter or oil with whipped beef tallow in your baking recipes for a unique twist.
 It works well in:

-• Pie crusts for a flaky, tender texture.
+• Pie crusts for a flaky, tender effect.

 • Cookies and cakes for a subtle savory note.